Scanxiety

 For some people, this can cause fear and anxiety – either about:

-These feelings are often called ‘scanxiety’ (scan anxiety).
+People with these feelings often call them ‘scanxiety’ (scan anxiety).

 What Causes Anxiety?